Information for presentations

 When submitting your abstract, you will need to indicate your preference or not for an oral presentation.
 Abstracts for oral presentations will be evaluated.
 All other students will present a poster.

 Oral presentations will be limited to 7 minutes (5 minutes for presentation et 2 minutes for questions).
-Students selected for an oral presentation will be contacted by April 5, 2020.
+Students selected for an oral presentation will be contacted during the week of April 26th - 30th, 2021.

 Only graduate students are eligible for the awards.